druid77/trs-gpt/README.md

 <img src="images/first-success.jpg" width="100%"/>*First successful communication with ChatGPT!*
 <br/><br/>

-So I realized, I had to modify the BASIC program to have loop that would:
+I realized, I had to make some more improvements/modifications to the BASIC program, to have it:
- 1. Setup and open socket
+ 1. Setup and open the socket
  2. Prompt user for query
- 3. Send query over socket
+ 3. Send query over the socket
- 4. Close and cleanup socket
+ 4. Close and cleanup the socket
  5. Cycle back to step 1

-After these modifications, I was able to interact with ChatGPT on my TRS-80!
+### After these modifications, I was able to interact with ChatGPT on my TRS-80!

 # [CLICK HERE TO WATCH THE FINAL WORKING SYSTEM!!](https://youtu.be/hENzaGMYdL8)
 <a href="https://youtu.be/hENzaGMYdL8"><img src="images/final-thumb.png" width="100%"/>*ChatGPT on the TRS-80!*</a>